 Once part of the fiefdom of the viscounts of Turenne, Martel is an excellently preserved example of medieval architecture.
 The Maison Fabri in the market square is where Henry Courtmantel, crowned King Henry III of England during his father Henry II Plantagenet's lifetime, is said to have died in 1183 after plundering the treasures of Rocamadour.
 His brother, Richard the Lionheart, became next in line to the throne following Henry's death.

 The imposing Hotel de la Raymondie on one side of the market square was built around 1300.
 The mansion, which was a part of the former law courts, is now the mairie (town hall) of Martel and also houses the Museum of Uxellodunum with its permanent collection and Uxellodunum exhibition plus summer exhibitions and conferences throughout the year.
 In addition the building houses the tourist office, the school of music and several meeting rooms.
 Many exhibitions - historical, artisanal - and other events such as an itinerant cinema, take place in the large room on the ground floor.

-The highest of the seven towers, the bell tower of the imposing 13th century church of St Maur, is also a dominant feature of the skyline and a venue for many concerts, especially in summer.
+The tallest of the seven towers, the bell tower of the imposing 13th century church of St Maur, is a dominant feature of the skyline and a venue for many concerts, especially in summer.

-The town of Martel sits at the heart of the causse of Martel, a rugged limestone upland, clad in small oak trees interspersed with cleared meadowland.
+The town of Martel sits at the heart of the causse of Martel, a limestone upland, clad with small oak trees interspersed with cleared meadowland.

 Location: On the D840 south of Brive, 15 minutes drive south from the new airport of Brive-Vallée de la Dordogne.